CASFRI/CASFRI/README.md

 ./helperfunctions                       CASFRI specific helper functions used in translation tables

-./helperfunctions/geohistory            Functions used to build historical database
+./helperfunctions/geohistory            Functions used to build historical version of CASFRI

 ./summary_statistics                    R scripts to summarize CASFRI output for validation checks